stephencz/old-stephencz-com/site.md

 I use pages for storing "meta-information": Information which is about the website itself.
 For an example, consider this page.
 This page contains information about the website's content, organization, and technical details.
+The information here isn't likely to change drastically.
+Accordingly, I use a page.

-Posts are intended to be more dynamic.
+Posts are designed to be more dynamic and flexible than pages.
-They hold new content, and may grow and shift overtime.
+A post can be a one-off write up, or an on-going project.
+Posts make up the bulk of this website's content.

 #### Metadata
-{:.margin-top-l}

-I got the idea of post metadata from [gwern.net](https://www.gwern.net).
+I took the idea of post metadata from [gwern.net](https://www.gwern.net).
-Post metadata is information which describes posts at a glance.
+Post metadata is information about posts available at a glance.
-As of April 2019, a post can define as many metadata items as it wants, however there are five metadata items which are common to all posts:
+As of April 2019, a post can define as many metadata items as it needs.
+However, there are six metadata items that are inherent to all posts:

 * **created** - the date the post was first created.
 * **updated** - the date the post was last updated.